unleashit/next-promise-cache/readme.md

 Wasn't satisfied with the black boxed way of data fetching in the new [Next JS 13 app directory](https://nextjs.org/blog/next-13#new-app-directory-beta), so I made this.
 This is also a wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), but slightly higher level and with a bit more control and insight into what is being cached.
 It's also browser compatible.

+> This is an experimental package.
+Yes, it does basically reinvent the wheel of Next's fetch deduping but with some new features.
+There is a small caveat.
+If you use this with Next 13 RSCs and static rendering (the default), Next's patched fetch isn't prevented from also memoizing their values underneath this cache.
+This doesn't affect SSR (`no-store`, `force-dynamic`, etc.) and while it "feels" a bit ugly, it shouldn't have a negative effect on SSG or ISR.
+Ideally, they wouldn't have overwritten the native fetch, but it is what it is.

 # Features

 - Like Next JS Fetch deduping it caches promises, not values, avoiding race conditions and extra network requests